How do I know if my child is overweight?

 - Don't offer dessert as a reward for finishing a meal.
 Doing this teaches your child to value sweets more than other foods.

-- Fast food is typically very high in calories, saturated fat and trans fat, so limit visits to fast-food restaurants to a maximum of once per week.
+- Fast food is typically very high in calories, saturated fat, and trans fat, so eliminate or limit visits to fast-food restaurants.

 If my child is overweight now, will he or she always have a weight problem?

-Not all heavy children have weight problems as adults.
-However, as children get older, their risk for remaining overweight increases.
+Not all children that are overweight have weight problems as adults.
+However, as a child gets older, their risk for remaining overweight increases.
 The risk is even higher if one or both parents are also overweight.
 If your child is overweight, it is important to deal with the issue sooner rather than later.

 Could my child's weight problem be caused by a hormonal imbalance?

-Most overweight children do not have a hormone imbalance.
-Children who have a hormone imbalance grow slower than other children and they often have other symptoms, such as fatigue, constipation or dry skin.
+Most children who are overweight do not have a hormone imbalance.
+Children who have a hormone imbalance grow slower than other children and they often have other symptoms, such as fatigue, constipation, or dry skin.
 If your child has these symptoms, talk with your doctor.

 How can I help my child lose weight?

-The best way for your child to lose weight is for the entire family to eat healthier and to exercise more.
+For younger children who are overweight and still actively growing in height, the healthiest goal is usually to have them “grow into” the weight rather than lose weight.
+Talk to your doctor about realistic goals.
+The best way to accomplish this is typically for the entire family to eat healthier and to exercise more.
 As a parent, you can help your child do both.
-Be patient – it may take some time.
+Be patient.
+It may take some time.
 Don't limit how much food your child can eat.
-Instead, offer food that is healthier, such as fruits and vegetables.
+Instead, offer food that is healthier, such as vegetables and fruits.
 At the same time, don't put too much focus on his or her weight.
 Make sure you praise your child for his or her strengths, to build self-esteem.

 How can I help my child get more physical activity?

-- One of the best things you can do for your child is to limit TV time.
-Instead, suggest playing tag, having foot races, skating and playing other active games.
+- One of the best things you can do for your child is to limit TV and other "screen" time (like video games, tablets, and computers).
+Instead, suggest playing tag, having foot races, skating, and playing other active games.
 Encourage your child to join school and community sports teams.
 Take the whole family on walks and bike rides whenever possible.
-Playing organized sports or martial arts, while helpful for personal growth and self esteem, do not provide enough exercise to help a child lose weight, so find ways to add more activity to their day.
+Find ways to add more activity to their day.

 - By encouraging physical activity and involving the whole family, your child is more likely to continue an active lifestyle as he or she matures.